 RICK: All Italian.

 JOHN: I did.
 I did.
-There is a funny little place down in New Mexico that had the highest rated cheeseburger in America and it was right near High School Camp.
-So....
+There is a funny little place down in New Mexico that had the highest-rated cheeseburger in America and it was right near high-school camp.
+So -

 RICK: How many times did you go?

-JOHN: It’s called Bob-Cat Bite and Austin Duncan who is the high school pastor knew about it so I took him.
+JOHN: Three.
+People keep telling me when I’m there, “Take me,” “Take me,” so I was just taking them.
+It’s called Bobcat Bite and Austin Duncan, who’s the high school pastor, knew about it, so I took him.

 RICK: He’s from New Mexico.

 RICK: Well, John, thanks for your patience and enduring some of these questions tonight.
 We’re looking forward to next week and being able to honor you.
-It’s just...you’re almost an impossible person to thank and you serve us so well each week, and we’re just very grateful to you and we’ll be able to express that in some specific ways next week.
+It’s just - you’re an almost impossible person to thank, and you serve us so well each week, and we’re just very grateful to you, and we’ll be able to express that in some specific ways next week.

-JOHN: Well thank you, Rick.
+JOHN: Well, thank you, Rick.
 Thank you for all you do to help me.
 You’re a tremendous help to me.

-RICK: Will you dismiss us in prayer?
+RICK: (Overlapping) us in prayer?

-Thank you, Lord, for what You’ve chosen to do.
+Thank you, Lord, for what you’ve chosen to do.
 We’re all in awe of it.
-We are unworthy when we have done what we have done we’ve only done what we have been commanded to do, we’ve only done what we ought to have done.
+We are unworthy when we have done what we have done, we’ve only done what we have been commanded to do, we’ve only done what we ought to have done.
 We deserve no credit.
 We are but servants, but slaves.
-Our slavery is joyous.
-Our obedience is eager.
-And Your grace is abundant.
-We have endeavored as a church family together to do what we ought to have done in obedience and honor to You and Your Word and You have graced us in spite of our failures and we thank You and praise You for that.
+But our slavery is joyous, our obedience is eager, and your grace is abundant.
+We have endeavored as a church family together to do what we ought to have done in obedience and honor to you and your Word, and you have graced us in spite of our failures, and we thank you and praise you for that.

 For all the joys that have been ours through these years, we give you the praise.
-And we look forward to what awaits us in the future knowing that Your goodness has been on display a long time here and will continue to be as we remain faithful.
-For that we live in anticipation and we thank You in Christ’s name.
+And we look forward to what awaits us in the future, knowing that your goodness has been on display a long time here and will continue to be as we remain faithful.
+For that, we live in anticipation, and we thank you in Christ’s name.
 Amen.

 This article is also available and sold as a booklet.